 - Primary roads: Primary roads are generally divided, limited-access highways within the interstate highway system or under state management, and are distinguished by the presence of interchanges.
 These highways are accessible by ramps and may include some toll highways.

-Secondary roads: Secondary roads are main arteries, usually in the U.S. Highway, State Highway or County Highway system.
+Secondary roads: Secondary roads are the main arteries, usually in the U.S. Highway, State Highway, or County Highway system.
 These roads have one or more lanes of traffic in each direction, may or may not be divided, and usually have at-grade intersections with many other roads and driveways.
 They often have both a local name and a route number.

 If you would like to report or republish our findings, please link to this page to provide a citation for our work.

 Jeffery Robinette was admitted to practice law in 1991 and is licensed in all levels of state and federal trial courts in West Virginia.
 Mr. Robinette is also licensed in all state and federal appeals courts in West Virginia and the United States Supreme Court.
 As a National Board Certified Trial Attorney who has handled hundreds of motor vehicle, injury, and construction defect claims and a leading author on insurance claims settlement issues and difficulties in West Virginia, Jeff Robinette is uniquely qualified to represent your best interest.